+14.6.1.
 Convective Inhibition (CIN)

 Between the mixed-layer top z_i and the level of free convection LFC, an air parcel lifted from the surface is colder than the environment.
 Therefore, it is negatively buoyant, and does not want to rise.
-If forced by a trigger mechanism to rise above z_i , then the trigger process must do work against the buoyant forces within this cap region.
+For the air parcel to rise above z_i , the trigger process must do work against the buoyant forces within this cap region.

 The total amount of work needed is proportional to the area shaded in Fig. 14.67.
 This work per unit mass is called the Convective Inhibition (CIN).
-The equation for CIN is identical to the equation for CAPE, except for the limits of the sum.
+The equation for CIN is identical to the equation for CAPE, except for the limits of the sum (i.e., z_i to LFC for CIN vs. LFC to EL for CAPE).
 Another difference is that CIN values are negative.
 CIN has units of J·kg-1.

-For the afternoon sounding of Fig. 14.67, CIN corresponds to the area between z_i and LFC.
+For the afternoon sounding of Fig. 14.67, CIN corresponds to the area between z_i and LFC, bounded by the dry and moist adiabats on the left and the environmental sounding on the right.
 For a morning sounding, a forecast of the afternoon's high temperature provides the starting point for the rising air parcel, where z_i is the corresponding forecast for mixed-layer top (Fig. 14.68).
 Thus, for both Figs. 14.67 and 14.68, you can use: